youssefelbaitar/WRO-Future-Engineers/README.md

 And this is our last version way more efficient and stable

+***
+## Strategy
+In the Open Challenge, we initially incorporated a gyro sensor to enhance our robot's navigation accuracy.
+However, we encountered difficulties during the obstacle challenge, as we didn't have  enough ports for 5 sensors.
+To address this issue, we decided to replace the gyro sensor with a color sensor.
+This change allowed our robot to detect athe colors of the obstacles, and the open challenge without gyro worked as good as with it.
 ## The Open Challenge code for our autonomous vehicle :

 ### Script Breakdown Imports and Initialization: